★ Understanding Clojure's Persistent Vectors, pt. 1

 However, no one has said that we have to only have two children per node (often referred to as the branching factor).
 Clojure has 32 per node, which in result turns into very shallow trees.
 In fact, the trees will be at most 6 nodes deep if you have less than 1 billion elements in the vector.
 You need about 35 billion elements to get up to a depth of 8 nodes.
 At that point, I would believe memory consumption is a more serious issue.

 To actually see the difference: Here is a 4-way branching tree with 14 elements, which only is 2 levels deep.
 If you scroll up a bit, you’ll see a figure with two vectors containing 13 and 12 elements, respectively.
 With two-way branching, this is already 4 levels deep, double the height as this one.

 As a result of the incredibly shallow trees, we tend to call modifications and lookup of Clojure vectors to be “effectively” constant time, although they, in theory, are O(log32 n).
 People with basic knowledge in big O notation know that this is exactly the same as O(log n), but for marketing reasons, people like to add in the constant factor.

-Hopefully this has given you better insight in how Clojure's persistent vector works, and the general idea behind update, insert and popping, along with an informal understanding on how they get their speed.
-Some optimizations on both insertion and popping can be done, and I'll blog about that after I've written about more "critical" parts of the vectors.
+Hopefully this has given you better insight in how Clojure's persistent vector works, and the general idea behind update, appends and popping, along with an informal understanding on how they get their speed.
+Some optimizations on both appends and popping can be done, and I'll blog about that after I've written about more "critical" parts of the vectors.
 In particular, the tail, how transients work, and how subvec work on the structure is of more relevance, and will thus come before tiny implementation details.